Lisbon’s Lousy Lifts: Horrible Metro Accessibility

 Blogging from the middle of the North Sea – DFDS Ferry to Amsterdam

 When journeying into mainland Europe I often opt to take my car with me; mainly for the overall freedom it provides me whilst I’m over there – and so I tend to take the DFDS Ferry from Britain onto the contintent.
-Travelling with the car means I don’t have to figure out the logistics of getting from A to B – which may be part of the fun, but is certainly time consuming.
-Getting my …
+Travelling with the car means I don’t have to figure out the logistics of …

 An Epic Accessible Tour of Romania – Days 1 & 2.